| JOB DESCRIPTIONThe work of the insulator journeyman

 but are not required.

-TERMS OF APPRENTICESHIP
+TERMS OF APPRENTICESHIP· 5 years

 · 12 classes per year in addition